 - (5) The Graduate School does not allow changes to submitted documents after completion of the application process, nor does it return such documents. - (6) The Graduate School will provide immediate notification regarding updates and other changes to the entrance exams. - (7) You will be deemed ineligible for admission if you fail to take even a single component of the entrance exam (foreign language exam, academic exam, interview, etc.) required by the respective Specializations.
-(If you fail to submit a qualified foreign language Certificate of Proficiency (TOEIC, TOEFL, IELTS, CEFR equivalents of foreign language proficiency test scores), you will be deemed ineligible for admission.) - (8) When there was false mentioning on an application form, even after entering a school, the entrance is canceled. - (9) In addition to being used for the admissions selection process, entrance examination results and personal information such as that provided in application documents may be used in student applications for enrollment fee waivers (Excluding international students) and other such benefits.
-They may also be used in surveys and research conducted by the school.
-However, the university takes steps to ensure that individuals cannot be identified in cases where such survey and research results are released.
-Personal information will not be used or provided for any other purpose.
+(If you fail to submit a qualified foreign language Certificate of Proficiency (TOEIC, TOEFL, IELTS, CEFR equivalents of foreign language proficiency test scores), you will be deemed ineligible for admission.) - (8) When there was false mentioning on an application form, and/or misconducts during the exam was recognized even after entering a school, the entrance is canceled.
+In addition, depending on the nature of the misconducts, we may submit a damage report to the police.